michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 # Exercise 7 - Ansible Tower Integration

 In this exercise you will go through Ansible Tower integration with Red Hat Advanced Cluster Management for Kubernetes.
-You will associate AnsibleJob hooks for applications and integrate AnsibleJobs with policy violations.
-Ansible Tower has already been configured for your use by the instructor, you will only configure Red Hat Advanced Cluster Management for Kubernetes.
+You will associate AnsibleJob hooks to applications and integrate AnsibleJobs with policy violations.
+Ansible Tower has already been configured for your use by the instructor.
+You will only configure Red Hat Advanced Cluster Management for Kubernetes.

 The instructor will provide you with -